-high: Unchanged from previous versions.
-Does not use more than eight cores.
+Always uses at least one thread. • high: Uses as many threads as cores available, up to a maximum of eight threads.
+Note: Tenable recommends setting Plugin Compilation Performance to medium or low for shared resource environments, such as VDI or ESXi.
 Scan Performance scan performance mode Sets scan performance, which affects CPU usage.
 Low performance slows down scans, but reduces the agent's CPU consumption.
 Setting the performance to medium or high means that scans complete more quickly, but the agent consumes more CPU.
-Target ranges for each setting value are: • low: Less than 50% of a single core used by nessusd during a scan. • medium: 100% of two cores used by nessusd during a scan. • high: high low, medium, or high
+Target ranges for each setting value are: • low: Less than 50% of a single core used by high low, medium, or high

-Unchanged from previous versions.
+^ nessusd during a scan. medium: 100% of two cores used by nessusd during a scan. high: Unchanged from previous versions.
 Does not use more than eight cores.